shwezhu/shwezhu.github.io/content/post/golang/practice/005-tricks-and-common-mistakes.md

 }
 ```

-It [“won’t blow shit up if you call f.CLose() twice."](https://twitter.com/benbjohnson/status/874289044800368640), you can check the source code.

 Why we bother to care about getting error from `f.Close()`?
 We have got error from  `f.Write()`.

-Well, there are a lot to say, learn more: 010-defer-close
+Well, there are a lot to say, learn more: [Don't Defer Close() on Writable Files - Go Notes](https://davidzhu.xyz/post/golang/advance/010-defer-close/)

 ## Common mistakes